kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 ```

-Its so simple and so elegant and so obvious!
+It's so simple and so elegant and so obvious!
 I doubt I ever could have invented it.